rtc-book/D1/README.md

 2. Install the Extension Pack (same page).
 3. Install Vagrant: https://www.vagrantup.com/downloads
 4. Clone, fork, or download this repository.
 If you do not have `git` installed on your host computer, simply download this repository by clicking the green **Code** button, then **Download ZIP**, and unzip.
 We assume you now have this repo in a directory `vm-vagrant`.
+5. There are two ways to generate the virtual machine.
-5. In a terminal window, `cd` into the directory `vm-vagrant` and simply:
+	1. In a [terminal window](#terminals), `cd` into the directory `vm-vagrant` and simply:
 ```console
 vagrant up
 ```
+	2. On macOS, double-click `mac-installer.app`.
+	3. TODO On Windows, double click `win-installer.bat`.

 After several minutes (the download is large), this will create a new VM called rtcbook-dist that should be available in VirtualBox and boot right up.
 Note that everything should be set up (needs testing) through Part 3 of the CDT for myRIO instructions here: http://courses.washington.edu/mengr477/resources/CDT_for_myRIO.pdf